YingxuH/DataSciencePosts/docs/LLM_notes.md

 - **drop style** (T5): simply drop the corrupted tokens in input.

 > [!NOTE]
-> **Replace style** and **drop style** might speed up the training process and require lower computational cost as the target sequence is shorter.
+> **Replace style** and **drop style** might speed up the training process and require lower computational cost, as the target sequence is shorter.
 (How to define shorter as still one token has to be produced each time?)

 ### Next token prediction
 pass